UppalaSravan/EnergyHUB/README.md

 - Java
 - Spring Boot
 - Spring Data
+- Spring AOP
 - Maven
 - Neo4J

 #Description

-Our company is rolling out a new backend service that will allow developers to create Sensors and Gateways in our system.
+EnergyHUB company is rolling out a new backend service that will allow developers to create Sensors and Gateways in the system.
 A sensor can only be connected to one Gateway at a time, while a Gateway can have N sensors connected to it.

 A relationship of type CONNECTED_TO should be created between sensor and gateway when a sensor is assigned to a given gateway.